agrc/gis.utah.gov/sharing/process/index.md

 1. We will add a corresponding entry to the SGID Index and close the submission issue.

 ### Open SGID and ArcGIS Online
+{: .text-left}

 1. Make sure your dataset meets the qualifications for being added to the Open SGID.
 1. Open a new issue using the "Add data to the Open SGID" template.
 1. Provide all the necessary information in the issue submission.
-   1. Dataset name
+   - Dataset name
-   1. Steward's name or agency
+   - Steward's name or agency
-   1. Steward's contact info
+   - Steward's contact info
-   1. Authoritative source
+   - Authoritative source
-   1. Dataset category
+   - Dataset category
-   1. Dataset description
+   - Dataset description
-   1. Link to dataset/resource
+   - Link to dataset/resource
-   1. Dataset metadata
+   - Dataset metadata
 1. Contact our office to arrange the best way to share your data with us for review (email, Google Drive, pull from ArcGIS Online, etc)
 1. We will review the submission against the qualifications and reach out with any questions.
 1. We will also run [Sweeper](https://github.com/agrc/sweeper) against your submitted data to identify and fix any geometry errors that could cause problems with the database.
 We will share the results with you as a courtesy.